 Next, you should look for a service that’s reasonably priced and offer value for service.
 If they do make guarantees, they should be stated in writing as part of your service level agreement (SLA).

-Other things to consider in a web hosting platform?
+Other things to consider in a web hosting platform or a website builder.

 How well do you know your hosts?
 Can you make due with shared hosting or would your traffic and type of website support a dedicated host?

 What type of website are you building?
 A small blog or static portfolio used fewer resources than a growing business or large enterprise website.

 Do you understand the amount and type of resources you’ll need?
 Many people make the mistake of trying to get the most features for the lowest price.
 That doesn’t do much for you if you have a bunch of features you don’t need and never use.
 It’s like having a closet full of clothes with the tags still on them.
 Choose the hosts that meets your needs, such as higher bandwidth and security if you’re a web developer or unlimited email accounts and domains if you have a marketing business.

 Do you understand your host’s pricing structure?
 It’s tempting to go for free or cheap hosting, but sometimes “free” comes with a hidden cost or two.
 For one thing, security may be lax, if there’s any at all.
 One breach can completely wipe out a small business.